IAEA-NDS/endf-parserpy/docs/source/index.rst

    relies on compiled C++ code.
-   If a suitable binary wheel isn't available for your platform, an attempt will be made to compile the C++ source files during installation, which may take up to ten minutes.
-You may reduce the optimization level to significantly reduce the compilation time at the expense of slower parsing by setting the ``INSTALL_ENDF_PARSERPY_CPP_OPTIM`` environment variable with a value between 0 (no optimization) to 3 (maximal optimization).
+   If a suitable binary wheel isn't available for your platform, an attempt will be made to compile the C++ source files during installation, which can take up to ten minutes.
-   The value 1 seems to be a good trade-off between compilation time and achievable parsing and writing speed.
-   Under Linux and MacOS, the command would be
+   The default optimization level aims to strike a balance between compile time and parsing speed.
+Power users can alter the optimization flag by setting the ``INSTALL_ENDF_PARSERPY_CPP_OPTIM`` environment variable before installation.
+For instance, under Linux and macOS, where the default compiler is GNU C++, you could disable all optimizations by:

    .. code:: bash

-      export INSTALL_ENDF_PARSERPY_CPP_OPTIM=1
+      export INSTALL_ENDF_PARSERPY_CPP_OPTIM="-O0"

-   and under Windows
+   Under Windows (assuming Microsoft Visual C++), you can do:

    .. code:: bash

-      set INSTALL_ENDF_PARSERPY_CPP_OPTIM=1
+      set INSTALL_ENDF_PARSERPY_CPP_OPTIM="/Od"

-   If you want to disable the compilation of the C++ modules, you can set the environment variable ``INSTALL_ENDF_PARSERPY_CPP`` to ``no`` before executing the ``pip install`` command.
+   If you want to disable the compilation of the C++ modules entirely, you can set the environment variable ``INSTALL_ENDF_PARSERPY_CPP`` to ``no`` before executing the ``pip install`` command.

 .. note::